Expert Opinion Panel

 …am I really single?

-Single parents will soon receive a letter or email to their mygov inbox about the new ‘third party verification’ requirements for Parenting Payment Single and Newstart.
-Family Tax Benefits and Carers Benefit can also be affected by relationship status and household income.
+Single parents no longer receive a letter or email to their mygov inbox regarding ‘third party verification’ requirements for Parenting Payment Single and Newstart.

 1 – Same sex relationships